Michael-F-Ellis/rpchat/README.md

 RPChat is a flexible chat interface for roleplaying with AI language models.
 It allows you to edit both your messages and AI responses, providing full control over the conversation context.

 ## Try It Now
-You can use RPChat directly at: https://michael-f-ellis.github.io/rpchat
+You can use RPChat directly at: https://michael-f-ellis.github.io/rpchat.
+Note that you'll need to have or obtain an API key for at least one of the following providers, `DeepSeek`, `Google Gemini` or `Together AI`.

 ## Getting Started
 - Clone this repository or download the files